With the UK back in the third coronavirus lockdown, getting your hands on a food delivery slot can be like gold dust.

 How do I book a Tesco delivery slot for a vulnerable person?

 To book a slot, you need to go to tesco.com/groceries and log in.
-Vulnerable customers can book a priority slot with an eight-hour window for delivery.
+The priority delivery slots have an 8-hour delivery window – either from 10am-6pm or 2pm-10pm.

 If you don't currently have an account with Tesco but have received a letter from the NHS because you're classified as clinically vulnerable, you can create an account on their website or call Tesco on 0800 917 7359.
 The store can then check if you are on the government's list.